In order to get exposure for your business Facebook Page, you have to to one of two things:

 On Friday, I was alerted to this grotesque post on an Irish picture frame manufacturer’s business Facebook Page.
 (I won’t name them because I don’t want to send any customers their way.)
 It was posted by Condescending Corporate Brand Page.

-This is one of many similar posts which the Condescending Corporate Brand Page has alerted me to over the last few months.
+This is one of many similar posts which the Condescending Corporate Brand Page has shared over the last few months.
 This one is particularly tasteless.
 It includes a photo of a young Russian child suffering from cancer, and is worded to tug on the heartstrings.
 Like if you care, Share if you care more.

 Sick and dying children have very little to do with a picture frame manufacturer, of course.
-But it’s all about the Edge Rank, right?
+But it’s all about the Edge Rank.

 Why We Closed Our Business Facebook Page